Ezequiel Tovar Player Props: Rockies vs. Royals

-Ezequiel Tovar and his .410 on-base percentage over his past 10 games (124 points higher than his season-long percentage), will be in action for the Colorado Rockies versus the Kansas City Royals and Daniel Lynch on June 3 at 4:10 PM ET.
+The Colorado Rockies, including Ezequiel Tovar and his .600 slugging percentage in past 10 games, including six extra-base hits but no home run), take on starter Brady Singer and the Kansas City Royals at Kauffman Stadium, Sunday at 2:10 PM ET.

-In his last game he had a one-hit performance (1-for-4) against the Royals.
+In his last appearance, he racked up two hits (going 2-for-3) against the Royals.

 Ezequiel Tovar Game Info & Props vs. the Royals